 There are no guarantees in life.
 Hiring a civilian defense lawyer does not guarantee a particular outcome.
 I encourage you to speak with an expert military lawyer to discuss your options and the specifics of your case.
 Beware though, not all civilian defense lawyers are the same, just like not all military members are the same.
 There are high-level performers and those performing at a much lower level.
 You’ll want to compare the experiences and background of the attorneys you’re speaking with and/or considering hiring.
 However, let me remind you, past performance helps to predict future performance in everything from sports to military performance as well as when hiring a criminal defense attorney.

-People call all the time and we listen to their side of the story and when we get down to it they say, “I can’t afford to hire and experienced lawyer.
+People call all the time and we listen to their side of the story and when we get down to it they say, “I can’t afford to hire an experienced lawyer.
 I’m either going to go with whoever they give me or I’m going to hire someone who’s cheaper because I talked to a guy down the street who will do it for next to nothing.”
-You think you can’t afford and experienced lawyer?
-You can’t afford not to and I’m going to go through some of the numbers and the things you’re going to be facing if you don’t go into a court martial or separation board ready to rock and roll with the best lawyer possible.
+Do you think you can’t afford an experienced lawyer?
+You can’t afford not to and I’m going to go through some of the numbers and the things you’re going to be facing if you don’t go into a court-martial or separation board ready to rock and roll with the best lawyer possible.

-Here’s the bottom line, if you’re facing a court martial, separation or are under investigation and you’re in the military then you’re in the fight for your life.
-I look at it like this, if you’re in a gunfight who would you want backing you up?
-Would you want a special operations team, that is highly skilled to do this day in and day out with back up supports and heavy fire power or would you want one unskilled, unprepared man to back you up?
-I would not put my life or my kids life in the hands of the latter.
+Here’s the bottom line, if you’re facing a court-martial, separation or are under investigation and you’re in the military then you’re in the fight for your life.
+I look at it like this, if you’re in a gunfight who would you want to back you up?
+Would you want a special operations team, that is highly skilled to do this day in and day out with backup supports and heavy firepower or would you want one unskilled, unprepared man to back you up?
+I would not put my life or my kids’ life in the hands of the latter.
 So what’s at stake?
 Most military lawyers and civilian lawyers aren’t going to tell you upfront what you’re looking at.
 They’re going to beat around the bush and make it sound like it’s not a big deal and make prison sound like it’s a walk in the park.
-Well, here’s what you’re really facing if you’re facing a court martial.
-You’re facing being locked up in a federal prison for what could possibly be years.
+Well, here’s what you’re really facing if you’re facing a court-martial.
+You’re facing being locked up in federal prison for what could possibly be years.

 The fact is being in prison is not a pleasant outcome for anyone.
-We all know what happens in prisons, although it may not be like many state prisons, the potential for sexual assaults, disease and the inability to see family are still very present.
+We all know what happens in prisons, although it may not be like many state prisons, the potential for sexual assaults, disease, and the inability to see family are still very present.
 You’re also facing a federal conviction which can amount to a total of $3.5 million in potential lost income.
-As a registered sex offender for those facing sex crimes, you can end up with no job, no family and no friends.
+As a registered sex offender for those facing sex crimes, you can end up with no job, no family, and no friends.
 You can receive a dishonorable discharge and loss of family.
-I can’t begin to tell you how many families break a part as a result of even a simple military case, even a separation.
-It destroy families and the lives of everyone involved.
+I can’t begin to tell you how many families break apart as a result of even a simple military case, even a separation.
+It destroys families and the lives of everyone involved.
 You’re going to lose all paid allowances if you’re going to prison for a certain period of time.
 They don’t generally pay you to sit in prison.
-You could also lose millions in retirement, your military job and benefits.
-You will have a hard time finding a job, lose your education benefits and may even be required to pay back your education benefits.
+You could also lose millions in retirement, your military job, and benefits.
+You will have a hard time finding a job, lose your education benefits, and may even be required to pay back your education benefits.
 You will lose your possessions.
-Many choose to try to save money by going with the free attorney and end up losing their house, cars and boats.
+Many choose to try to save money by going with the free attorney and end up losing their house, cars, and boats.

-You will also lose things you can’t put a price tag, such as waking up in your own bed next to your loved one, having romantic relations with the person of your choosing, seeing your children, visiting your family, having fun, attending your children’s birthday parties and school plays.
-On top of all that, you will lose the respect of those around you and lack respect of self.
-You will also lose all bonuses, VA benefits, medical insurance, your right to bear arms, vote, hold government jobs or be involved in labor unions.
-You will basically be made a second class citizen in the country you served.
+You will also lose things you can’t put a price tag on, such as waking up in your own bed next to your loved one, having romantic relations with the person of your choosing, seeing your children, visiting your family, having fun, attending your children’s birthday parties and school plays.
+On top of all that, you will lose the respect of those around you and lack respect for yourself.
+You will also lose all bonuses, VA benefits, medical insurance, your right to bear arms, vote, hold government jobs, or be involved in labor unions.
+You will basically be made a second-class citizen in the country you served.